Who Is Silvio Berlusconi?

 Berlusconi launched a cable channel, Telemilano, in 1974.
 Although Italian television was heavily regulated, Berlusconi then started a commercial network.
 He introduced Italy to many foreign TV shows and to veline, showgirls who would strip or dance during game shows and news programs.

 In 1993, Berlusconi founded a political party, Forza Italia (Go Italy).
-He became prime minister in 1994, but the coalition that brought him to power fell apart seven months later.
-However, Berlusconi was still a popular political figure, especially with people who hoped that his business acumen would help Italy's economy.
+He became prime minister in 1994, and remained a popular political figure even after the coalition that brought him to power fell apart, especially among people who believed his business acumen would help Italy's economy.
 With promises of tax cuts and job growth, he took over as prime minister again in 2001, staying in power until 2006.

 With his renamed political party, Popolo della Libertà (People of Freedom), Berlusconi became prime minister for a third time in 2008.
-He resigned in 2011, after witnessing Italy's debt burdens surge during the eurozone crisis.
-Berlusconi remains the leader of his party, which gave him the ability to play political kingmaker in 2013, when he supported the coalition government of Enrico Letta.
+He resigned in 2011, after witnessing Italy's debt burdens surge during the eurozone crisis, before being banned from office in 2013.

 Berlusconi promoted many of the veline from his television programs to government positions.
 In 2007, Berlusconi told Mara Carfagna, a velina he had brought into politics, "If I weren't already married, I would marry you right now."
 Hearing this public declaration, Berlusconi's wife, Veronica Lario, published a letter demanding an apology.
 After Berlusconi attended an aspiring velina's 18th birthday party in 2009, Lario opted to end the marriage.